A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Urbanization of Poverty

-We prove that with centralized urban sites or distributed urban sites, for large enough $\gamma$, we will most likely observe the urbanization of poverty at stationarity in Theorem \ref{urb1} and Corollary \ref{urb2}. \begin{theorem}[\textbf{Centralized Urbanization of Poverty}] If $\gamma > 16^{\frac{3(3\epsilon + 2)}{2\epsilon^2}}$ and $\lambda > 1$, with the centralized urban sites, when $n$ is sufficiently large, then for $\mathcal{M}$, configurations drawn from distribution $\pi$ have $\epsilon-$urbanization of poverty with probability at least $1 - \xi_{1}^{n}$, where $0< \xi_{1} < 1$. \end{theorem} First, we define $\Omega_{\neg \text{urb}}$ to be the set of the configurations that do not have $\epsilon-$urbanization of poverty.
-To show Theorem \ref{urb1}, it suffices to show $\pi( \Omega_{\neg \text{urb}}) \leq \xi_{1}^{n}$.
-Then we use Peierls argument (see Appendix \ref{PA} for a short tutorial): mapping from non-urbanized configurations to urbanized configurations with the \textit{bridging} technique shows that the map has an exponential gain in probability weight.
-Thus the non-urbanized configurations are exponentially unlikely compared with urbanized ones, even though the number of non-urbanized configurations is much more than the urbanized ones, and some of those configurations have large probability weights in terms of $\lambda^{-h(\sigma)}$.
+\begin{theorem}[\textbf{Centralized Urbanization of Poverty}] If $\gamma > 16^{\frac{3(3\epsilon + 2)}{2\epsilon^2}}$ and $\lambda > 1$, with the centralized urban sites, when $n$ is sufficiently large, then for $\mathcal{M}$, configurations drawn from distribution $\pi$ have $\epsilon-$urbanization of poverty with probability at least $1 - \xi_{1}^{n}$, where $0< \xi_{1} < 1$. \end{theorem} To prove this theorem, we first define $\Omega_{\neg \text{urb}}$ to be the set of the configurations that do not have $\epsilon-$urbanization of poverty.
+It suffices to show $\pi( \Omega_{\neg \text{urb}}) \leq \xi_{1}^{n}$.
+We use Peierls argument using a mapping from non-urbanized configurations to urbanized configurations, along with appropriate \textit{bridging}, to show that the image of the map has an exponentially higher probability than their preimages.
+With careful counting, this lets us conclude that non-urbanized configurations are exponentially less likely than urbanized ones, even though there are many more non-urbanized configurations and some of those configurations can have large probability weights in terms of $\lambda^{-h(\sigma)}$.

+While similar to \cite{miracle2011clustering, cannon2019local}, the addition of a wealth in the model requires significantly modifying the bridge systems to encode both race and wealth for each agent using a $\delta-$race\_wealth bridge system, as specified in Section 1.2 of SI. {Here we have to carefully account for additional effects contributing the energy term because some configurations with large probability $\gamma^{p(\sigma) - p(\nu)}$ can be mapped to configurations with small weight $\lambda^{-(h(\sigma) - h(\nu))}$. } This necessitates designing more careful mapping rules to balance $\frac{\pi(\sigma)}{\pi(\nu)}$ and $|f^{-1}(\nu)|$; see Section 1.3-1.5 of SI for details of the mapping.